sammybibs/sammybibs.github.io/Blogger/2_DNAC_API.md

 Now we can use the data from our previous functions (**dnac_data, token & the device_list**) and pass them to this function to glean the device information and updte the DNAC UDF GUI.

-First Lets check DNAC and a device to be sure its got no deifned UDF data.
-We can see below it has none and its a role of access (this mathces our device_data query (*you can validate teh deivce ID by checking the broswer URL also*))
+First Lets check DNAC and a device to be sure its got no defined UDF data.
+We can see below it has none and its a role of access (this matches our device_data query (*you can validate the device ID by checking the browser URL also*))
 ![](images/2023-01-12-08-46-42.png)